niplav/site/automated.md

 seem to have forgotten about this, or believe it's a solved problem.
 I don't quite see why they believe that.

 One could argue that current LLM representations of human values are robust to strong optimization, or that they will be robust to strong optimization at the time when AIs are capable of taking over.
-I think that's probably wrong, because (1) LLMs have many more degrees of freedom in their internal representations than e.g. Inception, so the resulting optimized outputs are going to look even stranger, and (2) I don't think humans have yet found any function that's safe and useful to optimize, so I don't think it's going to be "in the training data".
+I think that's probably wrong, because (1) LLMs have many more degrees of freedom in their internal representations than e.g. [Inceptionv3](https://en.wikipedia.org/wiki/Inceptionv3), so the resulting optimized outputs are going to look even stranger, and (2) I don't think humans have yet found any function that's safe and useful to optimize, so I don't think it's going to be "in the training data".

 If an advanced AI optimizes some functions of its sensors that is usually called wireheading or [reward